 UW-Extension-Kenosha County / Master Gardeners.
 Sustainable (green) garden practices and composting for you to apply at home.

-Wildtree products by Chef Mike Wildtree offers the highest quality herbs, spices and culinary blends that are organic, all natural & clean, as well as free of preservatives, additives, fillers and promote a healthier lifestyle.
-We believe in the value of making cooking a quicker, easier, more healthful project for those who are short on time.
-Wildtree also offers a fun adventure for those who wish to be more creative in the kitchen.
+Wildtree Herbs, Inc Wildtree offers the highest quality herbs, spices and culinary blends that are organic, all natural & clean, as well as free of preservatives, additives, fillers and promote a healthier lifestyle.
+Simple, healthy, and natural meal solutions.

 Wild Ones-Root River Chapter Wild Ones is a national organization that promotes environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration, and establishment of native plant communities.
 We will have information about growing milkweed for monarchs and about our native plant sale in June.